Azmaakhan/Weather-Application-/README.md

 The Project is Implemented as follows :
 - Java for the Terminal Part
 - Java Swing for Desktop Application Part.

+## HOW TO RUN IN TERMINAL
+- Open any Java Compiler (This one is built in IntelliJ)
+- One by one add all libraries in lib folder to build path
+- Execute the Code